Axeon-Network/kurowiki/pages/articles/arctic.md

     image_src="resources/img/articles/arctic/0.1.5demo.png"
     alt_text="Nekori Arctic 0.1.5 Demo on QEMU"
     caption="QEMU running Arctic v0.1.5a"
+    author='Nekori64'
 %}

 # Overview

-Nekori Arctic is a **16-bit real mode** OS, making it compatible with processors going as far back as the 1980 or even earlier.
+Nekori Arctic is a 16-bit real mode OS, making it compatible with processors going as far back as the 1980 or even earlier.

 The OS has a built-in command line interface, which supports basic commands like `clear` or `echo`.
 Due to the OS' earlierness, disk support is absent from the OS.